DSXiangLi/DecryptPrompt/README.md

   - A Survey of Hallucination in Large Foundation Models
   - A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions
   - Calibrated Language Models Must Hallucinate
+  - Why Does ChatGPT Fall Short in Providing Truthful Answers?
 - Prompt or Tunning
   - R-Tuning: Teaching Large Language Models to Refuse Unknown Questions
   - PROMPTING GPT-3 TO BE RELIABLE